singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 Did you notice a pattern here?
 For each plugin you want to install, you need to run `npm install --save-dev plugin-name` in terminal and then you have to add each plugin to your build file with a variable declared and set to `require ('plugin-name')` and below that invoked with `.use(variable-name())` as seen in the build.js file above.
-Furthermore the destination folder is defined with `.destination('./build')` and in the final line, the build method is called, with a callback (apparently the callback isn't needed for all versions of metalsmith, but we added it just in case).
+Furthermore the destination folder is defined with `.destination('./build')` and in the final line, the build method is called, with a callback (apparently the callback isn't needed for all versions of Metalsmith, but we added it just in case).

 Once you have the build file saved, you can try to build the page with the following command: